During a recession, your priorities as a SaaS CFO shift somewhat.

 A few particularly potent benefits of automation for recession management include:

-- Financial process automation leads to optimised resource management.
+- Financial process automation leads to optimized resource management.

 - The ability to eliminate the close: cloud-based accounting software continuously closes your books with each transaction, instead of leaving teams scrambling to do it all at once.
 In a recession, who has time for that?